ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/android_webgpu_dawn/3-integrate-dawn.md

 To add Dawn to our application, there are two options:

-1. Create a shared/static library from the Dawn source and use it in application.
+* Create a shared/static library from the Dawn source and use it in application.
-2. Download the source as a dependency and build it as part of the project build.
+* Download the source as a dependency and build it as part of the project build.

 You will use the second option here, since it provides more flexibility for debug.

 The files `webgpu/webgpu.cmake` and `CMakeLists.txt` facilitate downloading and building WebGPU with Dawn implementation and integrating Dawn into the project.

-4. Add WebGPU to the project.
+## Add WebGPU to the project

 WebGPU is added to the project in the file `CMakeLists.txt`.